oras-project/oras/docs/proposals/error-handling-guideline.md

 First and foremost, make the error messages descriptive and informative.
 Error messages are expected to be helpful to troubleshoot where the user has done something wrong and the program is guiding them in the right direction.
 A great error message is recommended to contain the following elements:

-- Error code (When the logs are generated from the server side)
+- Error code: optional, when the logs are generated from the server side
-- Error title
-- Error description
+- Error description: describe what the error is
-- How to fix the error
+- Suggestion: How to fix the error.
+Versioned troubleshooting document link is nice to have.
-- Versioned document link for more information (Optional, it can be a troubleshooting or FAQ document link)

 Second, when necessary, it is highly suggested for ORAS CLI contributors to provide recommendations for users how to resolve the problems based on the error messages they encountered.
 Showing descriptive words and straightforward prompt with executable commands as a potential solution is a good practice for error messages.

 Third, for unhandled errors you didn’t expect the user to run into.
 For that, have a way to view full traceback information as well as full debug or verbose logs output, and instructions on how to submit a bug.

 Fourth, signal-to-noise ratio is crucial.
 The more irrelevant output you produce, the longer it’s going to take the user to figure out what they did wrong.
 If your program produces multiple errors of the same type, consider grouping them under a single explanatory header instead of printing many similar-looking lines.

+Fifth, CLI program termination should follow the standard [Exit Status conventions](https://www.gnu.org/software/libc/manual/html_node/Exit-Status.html) to report broad information about success or failure.

 Last, error logs can also be useful for post-mortem debugging but make sure they have timestamps, truncate them occasionally so they don’t eat up space on disk, and make sure they don’t contain ansi color codes.
 Thereby, error logs can be written to a file.